DrChin_banner

 Raised PSA > 4

 Prostate-specific antigen (PSA) is an enzyme produced exclusively by the prostate gland.
-It helps to liquify the semen.
 A PSA levels > 4 ng/dL is traditionally used as an indicator for prostate disease.
 Elevated PSA levels may indicate prostate cancer or noncancerous conditions such as prostatitis or enlarged benign prostate (BPH) [Fig 1].

 PSA testing should only be done in men above the age of 50 years.
-To include it in health screening in healthy men below this age is not recommended as it can lead to undue anxiety if it is found to be raised.
+To include it in health screening in healthy men below this age is not recommended as it leads to undue anxiety if it is found to be high.
 Indeed, the level can continue to be elevated even on repeat testing.
 One postulate for elevated PSA values in asymptomatic young men is that they have ‘leaky’ prostates which allow more PSA to escape into the bloodstream.
-Some doctors attempt to treat high PSA levels with antibiotics on the assumption that there is some underlying prostate infection.
+Some doctors attempt to treat high PSA levels with antibiotics on the assumption of underlying prostate infection.
 If so, the antibiotics ought to be given for a month and PSA re-tested 3 months later to allow for sufficient time for the infection to clear and level to drop.
-In men who have benign prostate enlargement (BPH), testosterone- inhibitor drugs like finasteride (Proscar) or dutasteride (Avodart) can artificially reduce the PSA value by half.
+In men who have benign prostate enlargement (BPH), testosterone- inhibitor drugs like finasteride (Proscar) or dutasteride (Avodart) will artificially lower the PSA value by half.
 Hence, the actual PSA value is double that of what is reported.
-If the fall in PSA is not as expected when men with BPH have been given such drugs, then underlying prostate cancer has to be suspected and prostate biopsy advised.
+If the fall in PSA is not as expected when men with BPH who are on such drugs, then underlying prostate cancer has to be suspected and a MRI prostate is to be done.

 Fig 2.
 PHI score to indicate the likelihood of cancer